Mini: Mini Cooper and Cooper S: 1961–1971; 1990–2000

 Sales of the Mini Cooper were: 64,000 Mark I Coopers with 997 cc or 998 cc engines; 19,000 Mark I Cooper S with 970 cc, 1,071 cc or 1,275 cc engines; 16,000 Mark II Coopers with 998 cc engines; 6,300 Mark II Cooper S with 1,275 cc engines.
 There were no Mark III Coopers and 1,570 Mark III Cooper S.

-An agreement between BMC and Innocenti was announced in 1959 to assemble manufacture BMC cars for the Italian market.
-The first Mini Coopers assembled in Milan from imported knock-down kits with sales of the Innocenti Mini Cooper 1300 began in March 1966.
+An agreement between BMC and Innocenti was announced in 1959 to assemble BMC-manufactured cars for the Italian market.
+The first Mini Coopers assembled in Milan from imported knock-down kits with sales of the Innocenti Mini Cooper 1300 beginning in March 1966.
 It was licensed in 1973 to Spain's Authi (Automoviles de Turismo Hispano-Ingleses), which began to produce the Authi Mini Cooper 1300.
 The Cooper name was discontinued from the UK Mini range at this time.

 A new Mini Cooper named the RSP (Rover Special Products) was briefly relaunched in 1990–91, with slightly lower performance than the 1960s Cooper.
 It proved popular and a new Cooper-marked Mini went into full production in late 1991.
 To meet emission standards, Coopers from 1992 on were fitted with a fuel-injected version of the 1,275 cc engine, and in 1997 a multi-point fuel-injected engine was introduced, along with a front-mounted radiator and various safety improvements.
 "I love my Mini Cooper," remarked Madonna in 2003.
 "I was too scared to drive a big car in London."